 Many Southern women, especially wealthy ones, relied on slaves for everything and had never had to do much work.
 However, even they were forced by the exigencies of wartime to expand their definitions of “proper” female behavior.

-Slaves and Freedwomen
+Enslaved Women and Freedwomen

 A Women’s Proper Place?